briandfoy/briandfoy.github.io/_posts/2020-01-30-battling-ahrefsbot.md

 ---

 I noticed that one of my sites was getting an abnormally high amount of traffic, but I had just added some new content.
-Maybe someone had linked to it or it got onto Hacker News.
+Maybe it got onto Hacker News.
 Nope.
 The cache was missing about 40% of the time on a fairly long expiry time, so nefarious things were afoot.
 [AhrefsBot](+http://ahrefs.com/robot/) was going to town on my server.
 Or, at least it was something claiming to be this bot.
 Eventually I'll put a stop to this, but first, what's up?

 Here's a typical log line, which explains the cache misses: